1. Warren Hastings was the first ___________.

 Explanation: It excluded revenue matters and mofussil (rural) cases.

-39. Hastings encouraged the codification of Hindu law by appointing:
+39. Hastings encouraged the codification of Hindu law by appointing___________.

 A) William Jones